spavikevik/exams/README.md

 # EXAMS
-A student management and exam administration system built as a school-project.
+A student management and exam administration system built for a school-project.
 The back-end is Firebase + Google Cloud Functions based, whereas for the frontend I am using React, Redux (with Redux-Saga to handle async actions) and Immutable.js